xaya/xaya_docs/interface.md

 corresponds to the tip of the current Xaya blockchain.
 In this case, whenever a new block comes in and `game-block-attach` is published, `DATA.parent` equals the block associated with the current game state.
-Similarly, for `game-block-detach` during a reorg, `DATA.child` is exactly the block hash for the current game state.
+Similarly, for `game-block-detach` during a reorg, `DATA.hash` is exactly the block hash for the current game state.

 For these cases, the game engine can simply process the incoming message